 He is reinventing fuel cell technology for the Africa of tomorrow, skyrocketing us past the computer age straight into mobile business technology, no matter the energy shortages.

-Nasa even named a minor planet after him.
+NASA even named a minor planet after him.

 Ultimately, the only thing holding us back, if we reflect honestly, is our belief system.
 A set of constraints we have been taught to accept.
-Like Galileo Galilei, I urge you to consider what would happen if we dared to believe the earth was not the centre of our solar system.
+Like Galileo Galilei, I urge you to consider what would happen if we dared to believe the earth was not the center of our solar system.
 What would happen if we, like the Wright brothers, believed it possible for things heavier than air to fly?

 We all have the keys to set us free from our own prisons.
 We are equipped to disable the guards at the door.
 The key is to change our thinking and question the structures on which we choose to build our world.

-The truth is that we live in a world we have never seen before, filled with potential to achieve the seemingly impossible.
+The truth is that we live in a world we have never seen before, filled with the potential to achieve the seemingly impossible.
 We live in a world of abundance.
 Our own Utopia, just outside the walls.